-Fresh herbs: Tarragon, mint, cilantro, basil, rosemary, thyme, sage, chives are excellent ones to grow.
-Blend to make sauces and dressings, use in soups, put in meatloaf or burgers, add to marinades, add as a flavor punch and garnish to any meal.
+Tarragon, mint, cilantro, basil, rosemary, thyme, sage, chives are excellent ones to grow.
+Blend to make sauces and dressings, use in soups, put in meatloaf or burgers, add to marinades for chicken, add as a flavor punch and garnish to any meal.

-Baby Kale: Massage it and eat it in a salad, saute it with your eggs, blend it in a smoothie, put it in a soup.
+Massage it and eat it in a salad, sauté it with your eggs, blend it in a smoothie, put it in a soup.

-Swiss and rainbow chard: Eat it with eggs, sautee it with bacon and onions, use it as a wrap, sautee and mix with warm grains and roasted veggies.
+Eat it with eggs, sauté it with bacon and onions, use it as a wrap, sauté and mix with warm grains and roasted veggies.

 Bonus Produce that can be foraged